Climate-based cucumber planting guide for Jackson, Wyoming

 Main risk: There is not much margin here, so late planting or longer-season cucumber varieties can easily carry harvest past frost.

-How Frost Affects Cucumbers in Jackson
+How Frost Affects Planting Dates for Cucumbers in Jackson

 Jackson usually has about 72 frost-free days, with a typical last spring frost around June 20 and a typical first fall frost around August 31.